Zavod Sploh

 Sound (Dis)obedience brings questions, vibrations, movements, tension — a space for surprise, discovery, and connection.
 Come.
 Listen.
 Or don’t.

-Tomaž Grom, artisticdirector of the festival
+Tomaž Grom, artistic director of the festival

 Or, to put it another way: